 Greece and its Islands possibly offer the widest choice available for a memorable holiday.
 With a wealth of mainland locations to choose from and literally hundreds of islands there will be something for everyone.
 Greek Island hopping is a favourite pastime of those with nautical leanings but for those who travel by plane, there's always an international airport that will allow you to visit most of the larger islands.
 Corfu, Kefalonia, Rhodes and Crete, to name but a few can easily be reached within three to four hours flying time from the UK.

 Neighbouring Turkey is a hugely popular destination due to the wonderful beaches and cheap package holidays.
 Travellers to Greece can easily visit both but will certainly get more for their money in Turkey.

 The Southern Mediterranean

 This article has only discussed some of the European vacation destinations which boast a northern Mediterranean seaboard, but in the south, you'll find the North African countries of Egypt, Tunisia, and Morocco.
 Also, there are other Mediterranean islands such as Cyprus, Malta, Sardinia, and Sicily.
 All these can easily be visited on a cruise as shown in the video below.

 The beauty of a Mediterranean cruise is that it allows you to visit several countries in a short space of time and enables you to have a sample of several different cultures enjoying some time at sea into the bargain.
 Fly/cruises nowadays mean there's no longer several days wasted before you arrive at the Mediterranean.
 Flying to places such as Venice and Barcelona will mean you can see and do so much more on a typical seven to ten-day cruise.

 The Mediterranean Basin - Although the Mediterranean is Widely Known as a European Destination, don't Forget the North African Countries!

-Why not Take a Cruise round the Mediterranean?
-See a Selection of Different Countries with a Mediterranean Seaboard.
+Why Not Take a Cruise Around the Mediterranean?
+See a Selection of Different Countries With a Mediterranean Seaboard.